muellerberndt/apkx/README.md

-# apkx - Extract Java Sources from Android APK Archives
+# apkx - One-Step Android APK Decompilation

-A Python wrapper to popular dex converters and Java decompilers.
+A Python wrapper to popular free dex converters and Java decompilers.
 Extracts Java source code directly from the APK.
+Useful to speed up the process play with different combinations of converter/decompiler without having to worry with classpath settings and command line args.

 ## Installation